loopbackio/loopback-next/docs/site/Request-response-cycle.md

 {% include tip.html content="Apart from controller files in the `controllers` directory, controllers may be added to the app by [components](https://loopback.io/doc/en/lb4/Components.html)." %}

-In the request/response cycle section we will see how implemenation details determine the course of a request to these endpoints - they may or may not actually interact with a model.
+In the request/response cycle section we will see how implementation details determine the course of a request to these endpoints - they may or may not actually interact with a model.